 If you have a link on one of these directories, then expect to pay $25 for each link to be removed:

 I recently requested link removal after discovering some of these sites linking to site I am working on.
-Turns out that it was really convenient that the site owner had put their email address, [email protected] their domain dot com in the whois record.
+Turns out that it was really convenient that the site owner had put their email address, link-removal-request@ their domain dot com in the whois record.
 Obviously expecting that a site owner would contact them.

 Here’s the email that they send out: